MediScribe/docjet-mobile/docs/current/refactoring/offline-profile-cache-cycle10-original-steps_failed.md

-# Archive: Original Detailed Steps for Cycle 10
+# Archive: Original Detailed Steps for Cycle 10 - QUITE A FAILURE

 This document preserves the original, more detailed steps from Cycle 10 of the offline profile caching refactoring (`docs/current/refactoring/offline-profile-cache-todo.md`) for historical reference.
+The effort failed, and a rather large refactoring was the consequence.

-* 10.2. [ ] **Tests RED –** Add integration test for authentication with network failures:
+* 10.2. [x] **Tests RED –** Add integration test for authentication with network failures:
   * Update `auth_notifier_test.dart` with these test cases:
     * Mock `isAuthenticated(validateTokenLocally: false)` to return `true`
     * Mock `getUserProfile()` to throw `DioException` with each connection error type